subrato13/aem-myproject/README.md

 # Sample AEM project template

 This is a project template for AEM-based applications.
 It is intended as a best-practice set of examples as well as a potential starting point to develop your own functionality.
+This project has two locales (en,es).
+It has following
+ 1. header component which displays
+        a) Title
+        b) Image
+        c) Body
+        d) Button + Link
+ 2. weatherreport component to display weather on a page As part of this component you can configure city id in component dialog List of city ID city.list.json.gz can be downloaded from here http://bulk.openweathermap.org/sample/
+ 3. Water heights in canal api
+     a.
+Location where author can add Date and height : http://localhost:4502/generic-lists.html/etc/acs-commons/lists
+     b.
+Api :
+        Api to get last entries : http://<host:port>/bin/waterheights/list.json?limit=20 Api to get water heights greater than x : http://<host:port>/bin/waterheights/list.json?x=20

 ## Modules

 The main parts of the template are: